 Youtube has added the ability to see all your comment history from the History > Comments on the videos history tab.

 To gain new viewers through organic search, you have to know what your audience is searching for.
 Targeting the most-searched keywords in your niche makes your content available to a broader range of interested viewers.
 However, this is more difficult for YouTube than for Google as it doesn’t offer search volume data.

 The best way to understand the most popular keywords on YouTube is to assess the search predictions.
-As you start typing your search, the site will offer a list of autocomplete suggestions that reflect recent popular search terms.
+The site will offer a list of autocomplete suggestions that reflect recent popular search terms as you start typing your search.

 Once you’ve created your target keywords list, it’s time to start incorporating those phrases in your metadata.
 You should optimize individual YouTube videos as well as your channel itself.

 There are plenty of opportunities throughout the site and your content to add keywords and boost your search rankings.
 First, add keywords to your channel as a whole by going to your channel settings.
 These keywords will tell YouTube that your content relates to these topics, and it can increase your chances of your channel appearing in organic search results.

 You can also select a channel category, which is a broader idea of what content you offer.
 YouTube only allows you to choose one category, so staying within your niche is essential.

 The “About” page for your channel is another great SEO opportunity.
 Users don’t often view creators’ “About” pages, but the algorithm uses this information to understand and rank channels.
 Use your keywords naturally as you explain who you are and what kind of content you create.

 For individual videos, optimizing the title is vital.
 The title explains your video’s topic, and it’s usually the first thing viewers read as they scroll through search results.
 Use your target keyword as close to the beginning of the title as possible, and be as specific as you can.